pouyehbnj/restaurant-webapp/README.md

 This command runs the test suite specified in the Docker service for testing.

-### API Reference

-The backend server exposes an API that can be consumed by the frontend or any other client.
-Key endpoints include:

-- `GET /api/restaurants/:postcode`: Fetches a list of restaurants based on the provided postcode.
-It supports sorting and filtering via query parameters.

 ### Assumptions

-- It was assumed that the `driveDistanceMeters` field from the API indicates the distance of the restaurant from the searched postcode.
+- **Distance Calculation**: It was assumed that the `driveDistanceMeters` field from the API indicates the distance of the restaurant from the searched postcode.
 This assumption was used to calculate and sort the restaurants based on distance.
-- It was also assumed that the `isOpenNowForCollection` field from the API indicates if the restaurant is open at the moment or not.
+- **Operational Status**: It was also assumed that the `isOpenNowForCollection` field from the API indicates if the restaurant is open at the moment or not.

 ### Potential Improvements

-- **Performance Optimization**: Further optimization could be achieved by implementing a reverse proxy like Nginx.
-Nginx can improve load times and resource utilization by managing static content, compressing responses, and using cache for frequently accessed information.
-This approach could reduce the load on the application server and optimizes content delivery.
+- **Performance Optimization**: Implementing a reverse proxy like Nginx could enhance performance by managing static content, compressing responses, and caching frequently accessed data.
-- **:Comprehensive Testing:** Expand both functional and non-functional testing to cover more edge cases, stress tests, and performance benchmarks to ensure the application scales effectively under load and maintains functionality as new features are added.
+- **Comprehensive Testing:** Expand both functional and non-functional testing to cover more edge cases, stress tests, and performance benchmarks to ensure the application scales effectively under load and maintains functionality as new features are added.
-- **UI Enhancements**: Improve the user interface with more interactive elements and a modern design approach to enhance user experience.
+- **Logging Mechanism**: Implementing a comprehensive logging mechanism to capture detailed information about the application's operational state and user interactions.
+This would facilitate better debugging, performance monitoring, and security auditing.
 - **Advanced Filtering**: Implement more commprehensive filtering options including options for all the available cuisines and additional filtering options such as delivery costs or available deals of the restaurant.
+- **UI Enhancements**: Improve the user interface with more interactive elements to enhance user experience.
 - **Responsive Design**: Enhance the responsiveness of the front-end to ensure it works seamlessly across all devices and screen sizes.

+### API Reference

+- **GET `/api/restaurants/:postcode`**: Fetches restaurants based on the postcode with support for various query parameters:
+  - **Sort**: `?sort=rating` or `?sort=distance`
+  - **Page**: `?page=number`
+  - **Open**: `?isOpen=true|false`
+  - **Cuisine**: `?cuisine=name`

+  Example: `GET /api/restaurants/NE97TY?page=1&sort=rating&isOpen=true&cuisine=Pizza`